 Because it’s now or never.

-Baltimore is ground zero in the fight for a livable, multi-racial, and middle class future — the kind of future Donald Trump is trying to destroy.
+Baltimore is ground zero in the fight for a livable, multi-racial, middle class future.
+We should be winning that fight, but we’re not.

-Sign up to follow our work, and learn how to get involved.
+Sign up to get news and get involved.

 Everything changed on April 27, 2015, though we still don’t agree on what to call it.
 A riot?
 “The unrest?”
 An uprising?

 Whatever we call it, the event destroyed politics as usual.
 Our establishment was busy looking the other way when a CVS burned at the corner of Penn and North.
 It shouldn’t have been a surprise.
 Not after decades of population decline and disinvestment — a trend that has yet to be revered by our nonprofits, our foundations, our pastors, our politicians, our business community, our “anchor institutions.”

 It’s been four years and there’s been no reckoning.
 We’re stuck with an unaccountable City Hall — an institution with no real responsibility for schools, police, transit, or neighborhoods.
 We’re stuck with unaccountable leaders who win elections no matter the results.
 And we’re stuck with a still-complacent status quo.

 All this, plus a mayor lost to corruption, demands an accountability reset — an end to no-accountability government, and an end to our own low expectations.
 Because it’s now or never.